Back to home page click here

 “Last Chance Harvey”

 Harvey Shine is an American jingle writer at serious risk of losing his job as he jets over to London for the wedding of his daughter where he is assigned a peripheral role compared to her step-father.
 Kate Walker works at Heathrow airport conducting passenger surveys and is a middle-aged single women still caring for an emotionally dependent mother.
-How these lost souls find each and frie4ndship is the simple, gentle story of this movie aimed at an older and more feminine demographic than your Hollywood blockbuster.
+How these lost souls find each and friendship is the simple, gentle story of this movie aimed at an older and more feminine demographic than your Hollywood blockbuster.
 In many ways, this is a very British work - written and directed by Londoner Joel Hopkins, shot frequently on the capital's South Bank and other familiar tourist locations, and featuring an Autumnal setting that reflects the age of the lead characters.

 It is a slight, but engaging, tale and told with a script that could have been trite in the hands of lesser actors, but the casting is superb and absolutely makes the movie.
 Dustin Hoffman as Harvey is now in his seventies but looks a decade younger; he is an outstanding actor and even wrote the 'father of the bride' speech and composed and performed the jiggle that opens the film.
 Emma Thompson (now 50 but still so lovely) as Kate is brilliant; she can convey so much with an expression or a walk and gives a genuinely nuanced performance.
 These are naturalistic actors who can do pathos and humour with equal talent and who do not rush their lines and can communicate with a pause.
 It's love actually.